ta0kira/zeolite/README.md

 ## Conclusion

-Please use Zeolite.
-Installation instructions and a proper build system are forthcoming.
+Please experiment with Zeolite and share your thoughts.
+Please also contact me if you are interested in helping with development.

 [clang]: https://clang.llvm.org/cxx_status.html
 [ghc]: https://www.haskell.org/ghc/